cloud-custodian/cloud-custodian/docs/source/usecases/s3denypublicobjectacls.rst

 to avoid accidentally setting sensitive S3 objects to public.
 Note the S3 bucket policy has a NotPrincipal statement with several "AWS": arns.
 These arns are owned by AWS and they are used for the AWS logging services for Log Delivery Group, ELB Logs, and Redshift Logs.
-The ELB and Redshift arns are region specific so depending on the regions you are utilizing you might need to add or remove addtional arns found here:
+The ELB and Redshift arns are region specific (sample includesus-east-1 and eu-west-1) so depending on the regions you are utilizing you might need to add or remove addtional arns found here:
 Redshift Log Accounts: https://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html ELB Log Accounts: https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-access-logs.html